Toronto subway: Major incidents

 On March 27, 1963, there was an electrical short in a subway car's motor.
 The driver decided to continue operating the train, despite visible smoke in the affected car, until the train reached Union station.
 This decision resulted in the destruction of six subway cars and extensive damage to the tunnel and signal lines west of Union station.
 Following this incident, safety procedures involving electrical malfunctions and/or fire in subway trains, were revised to improve safety and reduce the likelihood of a similar incident occurring.

 On October 14, 1976, arson caused the destruction of four subway cars and damage to Christie station, resulting in the closure of part of the Bloor–Danforth line for three days, and the bypassing of Christie station for some time afterwards for repairs.

 On August 11, 1995, the TTC suffered the deadliest subway accident in Canadian history, known as the Russell Hill accident, on the Yonge–University line south of St. Clair West station.
 Halfway between St. Clair West and Dupont stations, a southbound Line 1 subway train hit the rear of a stationary train ahead of it.
 Three people died and 100 other people were injured, some of them seriously.
 This led to a major reorganization at the TTC, with more focus on maintaining a "state of good repair" (i.e., an increased emphasis on safety and maintenance of existing TTC capital/services) and less on expansion.

+On July 24, 2023, the last car of a train on Line 3 Scarborough derailed south of Ellesmere station.
+There were 45 people on board, with five injuries reported.
+The TTC closed the line while the cause of the accident, which was not immediately apparent, was investigated.
+Though the TTC planned to close Line 3 in November 2023, it announced on August 24 that the line would not reopen.